 Security Improvements:

-- Basic sandboxing added to isolate app activity.
+- Basic sandboxing was added to isolate app activity.

 - Application permissions are checked before granting access.

-- Secure browser supports SSL and protects hotspot use.
+- Secure browser supported SSL and made hotspot use safer.

-- App installations are allowed only from trusted sources.
+- App installations are allowed only from the trusted sources.

 2. Android Version 1.5: Cupcake (Apr 2009)